jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/3 Methodology/Disease measure method.md

 \end{align}
 $$

-Each of these distribution fitting methods will be tested in Bayesian classifier and prediction accuracy for the experimental dataset will be compared.
 The prior probabilities depend on the application, for high throughput screening this wold be heavily biased towards the initial cell state, or in patient diagnosis this could be a function of patient specific and/or epidemiological factors.
 In the context of this report prior probabilities are simply the proportion of samples from each group.

+A Bayesian classifier will be constructed for each of these distribution fitting methods and prediction accuracy for the experimental dataset will be compared.